easybuilders/easybuild-tutorial/docs/2025-LUST/2_Using/2_01_troubleshooting.md

 OK fine, but now what?
 Can you spot something suspicious here?
 Wait a minute...
 Why is `make` using `/usr/bin/g++` for the compilation?!
+Aren't we using `g++-13` these days?
-That's not where our toolchain compiler is installed, that's somewhere under `/opt/cray/pe/gcc`.
+(Or before the `gcc-native` modules: That's not where our toolchain compiler is installed, that's somewhere under `/opt/cray/pe/gcc`.)

 Let's see what `/usr/bin/g++` is: